waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Battle Strategist Agent - Completed Refinements
 - **Refinement (Turn 91179):** Updated the agent's system prompt to force it to prioritize survival by assuming a worst-case scenario (a super-effective critical hit from the opponent's best move) and to heavily weigh level disparity as a key risk factor.
 This was done after it provided flawed advice in the battle against Giovanni's Dugtrio.

 # VI.
+Known Issues & Tool Limitations
+- The `delete_map_marker` tool is unable to recognize and delete the '🟢' emoji.
+Multiple attempts with the raw emoji and various shortcodes have failed.
+- **Resolution:** I will standardize all future gate markers to use '✅' for open and '⛔' for closed.
+The existing '🟢' markers will be treated as legacy data and ignored.

+# VII.
 Archived Plans & Past Self-Corrections

-## D. Resumed Tool Debugging & Refinement Plan (Archived)
+## A. Resumed Tool Debugging & Refinement Plan (Archived)
 - **Critical Correction:** My previous conclusion to abandon tool debugging was a severe violation of my core directives.
 I was wrong to assume the execution environment was an unsolvable 'black box'.
 The failure is likely within my own code or my understanding of the environment's constraints.
 - **New Mandate:** Tool refinement is my highest priority, superseding all gameplay objectives until my core computational tools (`pathfinder`, `boulder_puzzle_solver`, etc.) are fully functional and reliable.
 - **Immediate Action Plan:**